FabianBartl/jellyfin-mediabar-listgen/README.md

 A small cli script to quickly and easily get a shell for any pod of any kubernetes container.

-*Written and tested for TrueNAS Scale Dragonfish 24.04*
+*Written and tested for TrueNAS Scale Dragonfish 24.04; in version 24.10 TrueNAS switched to docker*

 ### [jellyfin.css](scripts/jellyfin.css)